tcsuk/hudm5001/programming_assignments/python/forest_fires_script_cmd_line.md

 5) Save the script and run from command line (e.g., using Anaconda Prompt)

-6) Screen shot the results, paste into document, and submit through Collab
+6) Screen shot the results, paste into document, and submit through Canvas

 Be sure that all solutions are in the submitted document.